8 Ways to Style the Shadow DOM

 <script>

-customElements.define('hello-world', class extend HTMLElement {
+customElements.define('my-element', class extend HTMLElement {

 // Uses the <template> above...